JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 </table>

 <h1 id="HomeScreen">Home Screen</h1>
-Clicking the BSE app icon on your phone will bring you to the home page of the app.
-From this page you will be able to navigate to the group page and the settings page.
-You will also be able to delete 30+ day old data.
+To open the app, click on BSE app icon *TODO: place icon-image.png* on your phone.
+This will open the home screen of the app.
+From here, you can navigate to the _Groups_ page and the _Settings_ page.

 <table>
  <tr>